project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

 ---
 type: landing
 directory: features-documentation
-title: Creation and CUration of Books
+title: Creation and Curation of Books
-page_title: Creationa and Curation of Books
+page_title: Creation and Curation of Books
 description: Details on how to create a book and add content to books
 keywords: 'books, create books, compile books, add story to book, add worksheets'
 published: true